Phone: (519) 253-3000 ext: 2433

 - Peer observation of teaching

-- Continual development of teaching practices
+- Development of teaching practices

-- Interaction of teaching and research in higher education
+- Assessment and evaluation in higher education

-- Natural Sciences and Engineering Research Council of Canada (NSERC) (2012-2017).
-Soft and rigid tissue effects on shock propagation.
+- Natural Sciences and Engineering Research Council of Canada (NSERC) (2012-2017)

-- University of Windsor Teaching Leadership Chair (2014-2017).
+- University of Windsor Teaching Leadership Chair (2014-2019)

 - University of Windsor Centred on Learning Innovation Fund (2016-2017)